 3. RESULTS AND DISCUSSION

-Initially, evaluation of different potato genotypes for thirty two different parameters pertaining to growth, yield and processing quality traits was carried out.
-Highly significant differences were observed among the genotypes for all the vegetative, yield and processing quality parameters studied.
-The significant differences indicated the existence of variability for various traits.
+Initially, evaluation of different potato genotypes for twenty three different traits pertaining to growth, yield and processing quality traits was carried out.
+Highly significant differences were observed among the genotypes for all the growth, yield and processing quality traits studied.
+The significant differences indicated the existence of variability for various traits in studied genotypes.

 3.1 K-MEANS CLUSTERING

 Assessment of genetic diversity is must for any plant breeding programme to identify genetically diverse parents to be involved in hybridization programmes.
-K-means clustering is a very powerful technique to assess genetic diversity which creates genetically diverse clusters/ heterotic groups based on genetic distances between germplasm accessions.
-Once the heterotic groups are created, then it is easy to identify clusters which are genetically very distant and the germplasm accessions falling in this clusters are also genetically very diverse (Kanavi et al., 2020).
+K-means clustering is a very powerful technique to assess genetic diversity which creates genetically diverse clusters groups based on genetic distances between germplasm accessions.
+Once the groups are created, then it is easy to identify clusters which are genetically very distant and the germplasm accessions falling in this clusters are also genetically very diverse (Kanavi et al., 2020).

 3.2 CLUSTERING ANALYSIS